dhavalgarg/The-Sparks-Foundation-Internship--Task1/README.md

 # The-Sparks-Foundation-Internship--Task1

 The Project Predicts Percentage scored by the given study hours.

-The model used is the basic Linear Regression Model.
+The basic Linear Regression Model is used in this Program.